 The Slab Creek reach begins with several class IV+ rapids that are within sight of the put-in.
 The river has a very continuous nature for the next four miles.
 Many of the rapids are long and require good class IV skills.
-Mosquito Road Bridge at river mile 3.6 provides alternate access options.
-The most significant rapid on the run, Motherlode Falls, occurs shortly after the bridge.
+Mosquito Road Bridge at river mile 3.25 provides alternate access options.
+The most significant rapid on the run, Motherlode Falls (class V ), is not far downstream of the bridge.

 The gradient eases after this point and the run becomes class II/III in nature.
-There also is more vegetation, primarily Alders, in the river channel in the lower section.
+There also is more vegetation, primarily alders, in the river channel in the lower section.
 Rock Creek enters on river right at river mile 5.5.
-The Rock Creek Power House could provide a potential take-out or put-in if paddlers were interested in running the last two miles of the run down to White Rock Power House.
-This section is also class II/III with one rapid that is potentially class III+.
+The Rock Creek Powerhouse could provide a potential put-in providing access to the class II/III section when SMUD completes a future downstream take-out.

-Put in: From Highway 50 in Placerville, take the Schnell School road exit and go north to Carson Rd. till N. Canyon road.
-Follow N. Canyon Road to Slab Creek Reservoir road and follow that to the Slab Creek dam.
+Put in: From Highway 50 in Placerville, take the Schnell School Road exit and go north to Carson Road until N. Canyon Road.
+Follow N. Canyon Road to Slab Creek Reservoir road and follow that to a junction near the Slab Creek dam.
 Two gated roads head downhill.
 One road leads to the right and to the dam.
 The other leads to the river a short ways below the dam.
 Unless we can arrange otherwise, parking will be in the turnouts along the road above the USFS gates.
 The area by the gates must be kept clear as a turn around.
 Carry boats 3/10s of a mile down to the river.
 This will be the site of the future improved put-in.

 Thomas M. wrote ot Boof.com